 Libya uses education as a tool of development.
 The curriculum in public schools is often set according to skills that are required in the working sector.
 Incentives are also created to encourage students to study in those fields.
 All of this is done in the hopes of replacing foreign workers with skilled Libyan workers.

 Finding a school in Libya that upholds the standard of education expats expect for their children can seem like a daunting task.
 Choosing the appropriate school will have a significant impact on the child’s transition to expat life in Libya.

 Public schools in Libya

 Classes in public schools are taught in Arabic.
 This language barrier often makes public schooling inaccessible to foreign children.
 The strong focus on religion and Islam may also lead to large degrees of culture shock for children not raised in the Islamic faith.

 Private schools in Libya

 There are a limited number of private schools operating in Libya.
 These schools charge high fees but offer a better standard of teaching with smaller classes.
 However, they still follow the national curriculum as determined by the Secretariat of Education and Culture.
-Typically, the language of instruction is also Arabic in these schools.
+The language of instruction is usually also Arabic in these schools.

 International schools in Libya

-In the last decade, corporations who have cultivated the expat community in Libya have attempted to improve the transition when it comes to expat children's education.
-Though choices still remain few, and waiting lists can cause frustration, there is a handful of international schools available that are well organised and reputable.
+In the last decade, corporations that have cultivated the expat community in Libya have attempted to improve the transition when it comes to expat children's education.
+Although choices remain few and waiting lists can cause frustration, there are a handful of reputable international schools available in Libya.

-Because of the high standards and limited spots available, expats should register their children as early as possible to ensure enrolment.
+Due to the high standards and limited spots available, expats should register their children as early as possible to ensure enrolment.
 There is almost always a non-refundable application fee to be paid for this service.
 Admission procedures vary from school to school.
-Fees tend to be high and often do not cover things such as books and uniforms.
+Fees tend to be prohibitively expensive and often do not cover things such as books and uniforms.
 Expats relocating for work should attempt to negotiate a schooling stipend as part of their contract.